determined-ai/determined/docs/setup-cluster/on-prem/options/linux-packages.rst

          sudo apt install <path to downloaded package>

-   **Red Hat Distributions**
+   **Enterprise Linux Distributions**

-   On Red Hat distributions, use the following command during the initial installation:
+   On Enterprise Linux distributions, use the following command during the initial installation:

       .. code::